In this section

-To treat the full range of pediatric tracheal disorders from simple to complex, Children’s offers comprehensive tests, treatments and services.
+To treat the full range of pediatric tracheal disorders from simple to complex, Children’s offers the following comprehensive tests, treatments and services:

-When children are referred to the tracheal disorders program at Children's, they have often been diagnosed with a congenital condition before birth.
-In other situations, parents or caregivers notice some symptoms of a tracheal problem at home, such as shortness of breath or wheezing.
+When children are referred to the Tracheal Disorders Program at Children's, they have often been diagnosed with a congenital (present at birth) condition.
+In other situations, parents or caregivers notice some symptoms of a tracheal problem when the child is at home, such as shortness of breath or wheezing.

-Further airway tests might need to be performed, and these will be done in conjunction with the services to the Airway and Digestive Center at Children's.
+Further airway tests may need to be performed, and these will be done in conjunction with the Aerodigestive Center at Children's.

-In rare instances, our team determines surgery is the right path for your child.
-The tracheal disorders program at Children’s houses one of only five pediatric tracheal surgery programs in the nation.
+In rare instances, complex tracheal surgery may be required to alleviate symptoms associated with your child’s tracheal disorder.
+The Tracheal Disorders Program at Children’s houses one of only five pediatric tracheal surgery programs in the nation.

-The tracheal surgeons at Children’s are innovators in the field and have developed many of the techniques used at Children’s and around the country.
+The tracheal surgeons within the Tracheal Disorders Program are innovators in the field and have developed many of the surgical techniques that are used across the country.
 Some of the more common surgeries our team performs include:

 - Tracheal resection